Certified Human Trajectory Prediction: Experiments

-In this part, we aim at comparing the performance of different denoisers, and also investigating the impact of denoiser on the smoothed model's performance.
-To evaluate the performance of denoisers, we provide a noisy signal as input to different denoisers and then quantify the residual noise in their output.
-Since no previous denoiser exists for human trajectories, we tested three established denoising methods for time-series data: the Wiener filter~\cite{wiener1949extrapolation} as a statistical approach, a Moving Average filter~\cite{rabiner1975theory} to filter high-frequency noise, and fitting a 4-th order polynomial as have been used previously to represent human trajectories~\cite{becker2018evaluation}.
-The results in \Cref{tab:denoiser_snr_perf}, demonstrate that the Wiener filter outperforms the other approaches in reducing the remaining noise size in different levels of input noise.

-We have also studied the effect of removing our denoiser (assigning $h=I$) from our smoothed predictor and demonstrate the results in \Cref{tab:denoising}.
-For an equivalent FDE, the denoised smoothed model has a significantly smaller output bound.
-This shows the effectiveness of the denoiser in reducing the bounds sizes, thus developing a more robust model.
+\textbf{Denoiser analysis.} Our proposed trajectory denoiser acts as a pre-processing module and therefore, incorporating it in the smoothing operation improves the certified bounds.
+In this part, we first compare the performance of different denoisers for trajectory denoising without considering the predictors.
+To this end, we measure the magnitude of the remaining noise in their outputs when provided with noisy input trajectories at different levels.
+In \Cref{tab:denoiser_snr_perf}, we report the performance of our proposed diffusion denoiser along with three established denoising methods for time-series data: the Wiener filter~\cite{wiener1949extrapolation} as a statistical approach, a Moving Average filter~\cite{rabiner1975theory} to filter high-frequency noise, and fitting a 4\textsuperscript{th} order polynomial that has been used previously to represent human trajectories~\cite{becker2018evaluation}.
+The results demonstrate that the diffusion denoiser outperforms other approaches in noise reduction.
+Second, we evaluate the effect of the denoiser in the certified bounds of our smoothed predictor and compare it with not having a denoiser (assigning $h=\mathrm{id}$) in~\Cref{tab:denoising}.
+For similar FDE values, the smoothed predictor with diffusion denoiser has a significantly smaller certified bound, demonstrating the effectiveness of the denoiser in tightening the bounds.